njukenanli/DataBase-Project-Auction-Website/Readme.md

 Other Users are able to see the comment on a sold item.

 Other Users are able to see all the comments on a seller's items sold and the average rating of a seller's items sold.

+⚪ E8.

+Sellers can add pictures to the items they sell when creating auctions.

+Users can see the pictures of the items (if available) in the listing.php by clicking the items in the index page.